 - Wrap a slightly scant 1/2 cup of the chicken filling in a tortilla and place them seam-side-down in the prepared dish (you should get 8 enchiladas).
 Spoon the reserved 1/2 cup salsa verde on top, and sprinkle on the reserved shredded cheddar cheese.

 - Bake uncovered until the enchiladas start to brown and are warm throughout, about 10 to 15 minutes.

 - Sprinkle the scallion on top and serve warm.

-To Make Ahead: Complete Steps 1 through 5; cover the dish and keep refrigerated for up to 2 days before baking.
-Or you can bake it and reheat the leftovers in a 350F oven until warm.
+- Make Ahead: Complete Steps 1 through 5; cover the dish and keep refrigerated for up to 2 days before baking.

 - Reheat: Reheat the leftovers in an oven-safe baking dish covered with foil in a 350F oven until warm, about 20 minutes.

 This post was first published on An Edible Mosaic on October 5, 2015.
 It was updated with more information on March 10, 2020.

 Disclosure: This post contains Amazon affiliate links to products I believe in, which means that even though it doesn’t cost you anything extra, I will receive a small amount of money from the sale of these items.
 Thank you for helping to support An Edible Mosaic!